 Abandoned or Lost Young Animals

 When people come in contact with young mammals or birds that seem to be abandoned or lost, it is human nature to step in and try to help.
-Often these animals are found near homes or cottages and in places where we go to walk, bike and enjoy nature.
+Often these animals are found near homes or cottages and in places where we walk, cycle and enjoy nature.

 Are they actually lost or abandoned?